With 12 years of experience, I’ve navigated diverse challenges — applying best practices that place people at the center.

 > Product Director

-> UX Architect
+> 2 x Platform Architect

-> User Research
+> Research Plan

-> Mapped the JTBD
+> JTBD Personas

 I created a JTBD-based research plan to understand user needs, identify improvements, and most importantly set expectations.
 After aligning with my product team and readiness manager on timelines and goals, I presented it to the Incentive Authoring team and leadership during kick-off.
 (See Image A)